 Please state per person or per unit costs of services.
-The U.S. Department of Housing and Urban Development (HUD) requires records and documentation be maintained and reported throughout the contract and affordability periods regarding assisted persons and the condition of facilities.
-This includes data showing family size, annual income, and other demographic information for each recipient.
+The U.S. Department of Housing and Urban Development (HUD) requires that records and documentation be maintained and reported regarding persons provided assistance throughout the contract period, including data showing the size and annual income of the family of each person receiving the benefit and other demographic information.
 Please state how your organization will comply with these requirements in a timely manner if it is funded.
 Please identify the staff assigned these responsibilities.